vercel/mcp-adapter-rename/README.md

 Package moved to (`mcp-handler`)[https://github.com/vercel/mcp-adapter]

-Installing this `@vercel/mcp-adapter` will continue working.

-`mcp-handler` exports get re-exported through this package.
+Existing installs of `@vercel/mcp-adapter` will continue to work--every export is now simply re-exported from `mcp-handler`